-In addition to being part of this program, all participants gather for four Training Day masterclasses led by professional artists, with workshop topics ranging from physical theatre, to pitching your show, to decolonizing arts practice.
-These days are a chance for participants to meet and work with one another (and find future collaborators!).
+In addition to being part of this program, all participants gather for five virtual Training Day Labs led by professional artists, with workshop topics ranging from physical theatre, to pitching your show, to re-Indigenizing artistic practices, and building a career in the arts.
+These days are a chance for participants to meet and work with one another (and find future collaborators!)